belazr/EasyWinHax/README.md

 ### OpenGL drawing
 The library provides a way to setup an wglSwapBuffers hook and some functions to draw basic shapes within the hook.
 It also provides a font class that can be used to draw text to the screen.
 See the headers in the "ogl" folder for further documentation.
 ### Undocumented windows structures and function types
-The library provides a collection of structures used by the windows operating system that are not or just partially declared in the "Windows.h" header.
-See the "undocWinDefs.h" header.
+The library provides a collection of structures and function types used by the windows operating system that are not or just partially declared in the "Windows.h" header.
+See the "undocWinTypes.h" header.

 ## References
 https://guidedhacking.com/